Christopher Headington: Career

 Headington made few concert appearances.
 He was piano soloist on the soundtrack of the 1978 film The Thirty Nine Steps (the composer was Ed Welch).
 He also went on to release four further albums on CD as performer.

 Headington was a professional music advisor to the estate of the late JRR Tolkien with whom he had been a friend.

 He was also an examiner for the Associated Board of the Royal Schools of Music (ABRSM) during the 1980s and in March 1985 assessed students on the island of Barbados under the administration of John George Fletcher (the ABRSM representative from 1969 to 2000).

+Death

 Headington died in a skiing accident in Switzerland in 1996, aged 65.